elevont/prttl/README.md

   when it keeps the lexical representation unchanged.
 - Uses `a` for `rdf:type` where possible.

-... and more.
-A much more detailed account and reasoning behind what this tool does, can be found in [DesignDecisions.md](DesignDecisions.md).
+A much more detailed account and reasoning behind what this tool does can be found in [DesignDecisions.md](DesignDecisions.md).